lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 A microbiome is the collection of all microbial organisms associated with any organ or organism.
 Such a collection often contains millions of cells of hundreds of strains if not more.
 I think it is very optimistic to take one of these strains, edit it in some often genetic way, and expect robust change, and plenty of examples in literature support this opinion [@Bai2023].
-A perspective of the entire (eco)system and ecological lessons from macroecology may be required for sustained microbiome editing [@Albright2022].
+Instead, a perspective of the entire (eco)system and ecological lessons from macroecology may be required for sustained microbiome editing [@Albright2022].
+It requires a system perspective.

 Even within the confines of a single cell, the reductionist view on biology is subject to scrutiny.
-@Nicholson2019 argues that perhaps we should abandon our view of the cell as a mechanical reductionist entity to be studied through its molecular components.
-Instead, we should consider the cell as a complex, adaptive system where interactions and emergent properties are crucial for its function.
 Mechanistic studies research the workings of single components in the cell, and then perhaps place these into metabolic pathways.
 These pathways turn into a vast network of cause and effect.
 One can follow how one compound finds its way through the network, being turned into another compound.
 Or see how a signal at one point gets amplified and transmitted to some other point.
+"The cell's metabolism is a chemical machine, pursuing homeostasis or equilibrium" This idea is over a century old [@Nicholson2019].

+@Nicholson2019 poses that perhaps we should abandon our view of the cell as a mechanical reductionist entity to be studied through its molecular components.
+The machine conception of the cell is a misleading representation of biological reality, he argues.
 An overview of cause-and-effect relations falls short of capturing the non-linearity, stochasticity, and plasticity of cellular behaviour [@Nicholson2019].
+Groups of cell's response to a stimulus is not gradual and homogenous.
+Instead their response switches on or off stochastically and heterogeneously[@Altschuler2010].
-Protein complexes are not static assemblies as engineered machines are.
+Similarly, protein complexes are not static assemblies as engineered machines are.
-Instead, they self-organise with often multi-functional parts that come on and off constantly. [@Nicholson2019; @Dumont2014]
+Instead, they self-organise with often multi-functional parts that come on and off constantly. [@Nicholson2019; @Dumont2014] Apply this state of flux to all parts of a network of metabolic reactions, and imagine the consequential chaos.
+This chaotic cell is a collection of semi-stable processes that constantly self-organise in alternate steady states.
+A system far from equilibrium, seemingly inefficient and costly, but flexible and robust as a consequence.
+@Nicholson2019 is a great read, and I will not blame anyone who puts away this thesis and picks up his article instead.

-I argue not for the complete abandonment of mechanistic research, but for complementing it with a systems biology perspective.
+In this section, I argue not for the complete abandonment of mechanistic research, but for complementing it with a systems biology perspective.
 A task well suited for biologists, who are trained from the onset to think at varying scales; from molecule to ecosystem.
 In fact, my bachelor studies were organised this very way.
 Yet, somehow, something so obvious to a first-year biology student becomes an afterthought in reductionist scientific practice.

+## Symbiosis

-Perhaps the study of symbioses takes place in between the ambition of full system understanding and the practice of mechanistic researching pathways.
+Perhaps the study of symbioses takes place in between the ambition of system understanding and the practice of mechanistic research.
-The methodology of the reductionist dogma remains the gold standard that we want to adhere to, also in this work.
+The methodology of the reductionist dogma remains the field standard that my colleagues and I want to adhere to, also in this work.
+Studying a young system requires to first laying the groundwork.
 But always asking what it means for a system as a whole.
-Or, more often than not, forced to work with the system as a whole.
+Or, more often than not, forced to work with the system as a whole; this work focuses on an obligate symbiosis.
-Whether that system is an ecosystem, a cell, or, as is in this thesis: a symbiosis.
+In the context of this thesis, one symbiont without the other is either not viable or deeply unhealthy.
+Studying them in isolation without the perspective of the entire symbiosis risks being short-sighted.

 By definition, symbiosis is a long-term interaction of two or more organisms.
-They often can be categorised in:
+They often can be categorised as:

 * mutualism: when all partners benefit
 * commensalism: when one partner benefits, but does not harm others